Bike Share Programs in Bay Area

 There are two common ways to become injured while riding on the Bay Area streets.
 One is that a driver hit you and the second is that the bike is broken and causes you to crash.
 If you are hit by a driver, you need to call the police so that they can investigate the scene and take witness statements.
 In both scenarios, you should seek medical attention as soon as possible.
 If your injuries are not so severe that you can remain on the scene for a short period of time afterwards, we encourage you to take pictures of the scene and especially the bike’s condition.
 If possible, notify Lyft that you crashed on the bike so they can do maintenance on it before the next rider takes it out.
 Next, it is time to seek legal counsel.

 Contact the Bay Area Personal Injury Attorneys At Solution Now Law Firm

 A qualified attorney can help you determine whether or not you have a personal injury case.
 By signing the waiver to ride a Bay Wheel, you acknowledged that Lyft cannot be held liable for your injuries.
 However, if you are hit by a negligent driver, you may be able to file a personal injury claim for compensation.
 If your crash was caused by a pothole or some other roadway concern that the city failed to fix, you may be able to file a claim with the city.
-The Campbell personal injury attorneys at Solution Now Law Firm can listen to your case and advise you on what steps to take next.
+The San Jose personal injury attorneys at Solution Now Law Firm can listen to your case and advise you on what steps to take next.
 Contact us at 408-256-2871 to schedule a free consultation today.